dhh1128/sivanea.com/puddles.md

 ---
 <figure><img alt="" src="http://farm7.staticflickr.com/6031/6299833638_3f1f388754_n.jpg" width="320" height="240" /><figcaption>Photo credit: Rob Lantz (Flickr)</figcaption></figure>

-My friend, does rain still set you thinking
+<p class="poetry">My friend, does rain still set you thinking
 About our day of perfect puddle splendor?
 We shook our plastered hair, and blinking,
 Rubbed our chins to catch the water under.